 Subaru revised nearly all the suspension settings for 2007 and tinkered with the rear suspension again for 2008.
 The result is a smooth-riding vehicle with true crossover traits: SUV functionality with a carlike ride.

 Credit for much of the Tribeca's smoothness belongs to the high degree of refinement Subaru's engineers have achieved in development of the horizontally opposed six-cylinder engine.
 Credit for the Tribeca's nimble handling goes to the relatively low center of gravity that comes with that essentially flat engine placed low in the chassis, a trademark Subaru engineering feature.
-The Tribeca is bigger than it looks and in close quarters it feels that way, but on the road it handles surprisingly well.
-The Tribeca tracks through tight, left-right-left transitions with little body lean and inspires confidence at high speeds that you wouldn't experience in any of the truck-based SUVs.
+The Tribeca is bigger than it looks and in close quarters it feels big, but on the road it handles surprisingly well.
+The Tribeca tracks through tight, left-right-left transitions with little body lean and inspires confidence at high speeds that you wouldn't experience in most SUVs.
 The steering is accurate, though a little slow.

 We felt the brakes weren't ideal, or at least not to our liking; brake feel wasn't truly linear and somewhat spongy.
 And the steering column is offset a smidgen to the right, toward the centerline of the vehicle.
 A lot of vehicles have imperfectly located steering wheels, but we were surprised to find this in a Subaru.